 It does not matter where you work or what you do for the Company - you have a responsibility to use good judgment and follow our Code.
-That includes every full-time or part-time employee at every level of the Company, all the way up to the executive suite.
-The Code also applies to controlled subsidiaries and entities in which the Company either owns a majority interest or manages operations (all of the above are referred to throughout this Code as "the Company").
+That includes every fulltime or part-time employee at every level of the Company, all the way up to the executive suite.
+The Code applies to all associates employed by Coca-Cola Services France and Coca-Cola Midi and their controlled subsidiaries all of which are referred to throughout this Code as "the Company."
 All employees, and any others subject to the Code, must acknowledge that they have read and agree to uphold the Code.